pizza-py/WHACKing/README.md

 ---

 ## 💡 Inspiration
 Apps like *Flora* and *Forest* make productivity feel rewarding.
-We thought — what if budgeting felt the same way?
+We thought "what if budgeting felt the same way?"
 Instead of guilt-tripping people with charts, BloomBank gives emotional reinforcement for good money choices.

 ---